cyleevictor/line-bot-sdk-java/linebot-spring-boot-fxquote/README.md

 ## What is this?

-This is a full-featured sample application for the LINE Messaging API.
+This is a POC program based on the sample from Line sample-spring-boot-kitchensink

+An Service is added to query for fxquote from this URL: http://fixer.io

+To start with, type "fxquote" and send to the line bot.
+An ButtonTemple will be shown which allow you to select currency pairs

+For instance, to quote "USD/JPY", a request will be send using "http://api.fixer.io/latest?base=USD"

 ## Usage